 It is far preferable to take Diamox if and when needed during the course of the expedition.
 If you are already taking it and then start having altitude related problems you are left with few options but to descend to a more comfortable altitude which sadly often means that the summit is not attainable.
 Furthermore, Diamox is a diuretic, meaning you will have to drink a lot of fluid to prevent dehydration.
 Of course, the upshot of this is you'll have to pee more which means you'll probably be having to get up more in the night and take cover behind rocks during the day.
 Another quite common side-effect is that it can cause your extremities to "buzz and tingle" including your fingers, toes and lips which can feel quite unsettling.
 Other side-effects can include dizziness and light headedness with loss of appetite, nausea, vomiting and diarrhoea.
 Although all these side-effects are manageable when you have symptoms of altitude sickness, we personally believe it is counter-intuitive to take it unless necessary.
 Of course, it is totally up to you, this is just our recommendation and we're not doctors.
 If you do decide to take Diamox on the advice of your doctor then please do let your leader know in situ so they are aware of this.
 We also suggest you take the drug for a couple of days a few weeks before travelling so you can experience the symptoms before taking them during the trek.
 What happens if there is a problem on the mountain?
 We're in the developing world now, and help isn't quite so easily at hand.
 However, if there's a serious injury or sickness the 360 leader carries a satellite phone and we can get a helicopter from the Indian Air Force to airlift a casualty to Leh.
-Remember you'll need insurance to cover the expenses if this does happen.
-What if I get sick and I am unable to complete the climb?
-If you do have a medical issue and are not able to complete the climb then we take you to the nearest roadhead, usually Skiu (do note this can take a few days to reach) and drive back to Leh.
-In very severe cases we can also arrange a helicopter evacuation.
-This cost will be covered by yourself / thereafter your insurance company.
-Please do note that it is rare that people get any altitude sickness after being in the mountains for so long and crossing the other passes, but if you do we have an evacuation plan in place as mentioned.
-Do I need to take malarial drugs?
+Remember you'll need insurance to cover the expenses if this happens.
+What happens if I need to leave the expedition early (not requiring medical evacuation, but I need to get home quickly)?
+If something has happened at home and you need to get back quickly, we can get you to the nearest road head and arrange a pick-up to drive to Leh.
+If you've had to be turned back, or you feel you've reached your limit for the expedition, normally you will be led back down to base camp to wait for the others unless it is felt you need to return to Leh.
+Unfortunately you will be liable for any additional costs that this has incurred.
+Do I need to take Malarial drugs?
 Do I need to have a yellow fever certificate?
-There is no malaria or yellow fever in Ladakh, and you don't need a yellow fever certificate unless you are traveling from an area where yellow fever is present.
+There is no malaria or yellow fever in Ladakh, and you don't need a yellow fever certificate UNLESS you are traveling from an area where YF is present.

-India | 6,250m
+India | 6,153m

 FAQ'S

 What vaccinations do I need?